diliny867/Graphical-Calculator/README.md

  - The application is super lightweight and will run on almost any machine.
 Supported by graphical cards, running graphical drivers, released since 2010.
 Minimum Windows XP is recommended.

+## Limitations
+ - MacOS and Linux family operating systems are not supported
+ - GPU's with super old drivers

 ## Used Technologies

 ### Indirect